isaacdonaldson/NanoWatchrs/README.md

 ## GitHub Actions

-I previously ran the demo with GitHub Actions, but since it is not actually checking anything, I thought that it was a bit wasteful and stopped it.
-But here is how you can set it up.
-(The actions are still here as an example, just diabled in GitHub).
+I previously ran the demo with GitHub Actions and had it run every 30 mins, but since it is not actually checking anything, I thought that it was a bit wasteful and changed it to once a day.
+Since the ping check cannot be run in GitHub actions, I have removed it, but the configuration examples are still valid.
+Below is a guide on how you can set it up.
+(The actions are still here as an example, just disabled in GitHub).

 The neat thing about using GitHub Actions to run this is that you can schedule it with a cron, and push to the repository to trigger a deploy action if you'd like.